databricks/spark-redshift/tutorial/README.md

 We need the following set of user provided parameters to communicate with AWS in general and Redshift in particular -

 - **AWS Access Key and AWS Secret Access Key** - This key pair will be used to communicate with AWS services.
 This information is passed by the AWS Client libraries in every interaction with AWS.
-- **Redshift Database Name** - When you provision the Redshift service you have to provide a name of for your database.
+- **Redshift Database Name** - When you provision the Redshift service you have to provide a name for your database.
 This is similar to a schema in Oracle.
-The name of my Redshift database was sparkredshift
+The name of my Redshift database was `sparkredshift`
-- **Redshift UserId/Password combination** - You will need to provide this information when the Redshift service was provisioned.
+- **Redshift UserId/Password combination** - You will need to provide this information when the Redshift service is provisioned.
 - **Redshift URL** - You will need to obtain this from your Redshift Console.
 A sample Redshift URL is `swredshift.czac2vcs84ci.us-east-1.redshift.amazonaws.com:5439`

 Your Redshift console will provide the JDBC URL to use.
 It follows the pattern

 `jdbc:redshift://$redshifturl/$redshiftDBName?user=$redshiftUserId&password=$redshiftPassword`

-A sample JDBC URL is
+A sample JDBC URL is,

 `jdbc:redshift://swredshift.czac2vcs84ci.us-east-1.redshift.amazonaws.com:5439/sparkredshift?user=spark&password=mysecretpass`

-`spark-redshift` reads and writes data to S3 when transferring data to/from Redshift, so you'll need to specify a path in S3 where the library should write these temporary files. `spark-redshift` cannot automatically clean up the temporary files it creates in S3.
+`spark-redshift` reads and writes data to S3 when transferring data from/to Redshift, so you'll need to specify a path in S3 where the library should write these temporary files. `spark-redshift` cannot automatically clean up the temporary files it creates in S3.
 As a result, we recommend that you use a dedicated temporary S3 bucket with an [object lifecycle configuration ](http://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) to ensure that temporary files are automatically deleted after a specified expiration period.
 For this example we create a S3 bucket `redshift-spark`.
 We tell `spark-redshift` that we will use the following temporary location in S3 to store temporary files generated by `spark-redshift` `s3n://redshift-spark/temp/`

-Next enable the communication with AWS by configuring the following properties in the `SparkContext` instance-
+Next enable the communication with AWS by configuring the following properties in the `SparkContext` instance:

 - fs.s3n.awsAccessKeyId
 - fs.s3n.awsSecretAccessKey

-Lastly we create the SQLContext to use the Data Source API to communicate with Redshift
+Lastly we create the `SQLContext` to use the Data Sources API to communicate with Redshift.

-`val sqlContext = new org.apache.spark.sql.SQLContext(sc)`
+`val sqlContext = new SQLContext(sc)`

 ### Load Function - Reading from a Redshift table###

 Let us fetch data from the Redshift table `event`.
-Add the following lines of code to the skeleton listed above -
+Add the following lines of code to the skeleton listed above:

 ```scala
 import sqlContext.implicits._